 Finally, our formalization of Okun's leaky bucket also allows us to consider other thresholds for redistribution than the median income.
-We consider redistribution around the 30th percentile and the 70th percentile.
-While the results differ in size, the overall takeaway is very similar to our benchmark case of redistribution around the median income.
+We show that our methodology can easily be adapted to these different thresholds and allows us to comment on the effectiveness of different levels of targeting of redistributive policies.

 Contribution to the literature.
-This paper connects structural work on household decisionmaking with the more theoretical public finance literature on optimal redistribution.5
+This paper connects structural work on household decision-making with the more theoretical public finance literature on optimal redistribution.7

-Regarding the former, a number of recent articles estimate the impact of different policies on households' dynamic labor supply choices.6 Attanasio, Low, and Sánchez-Marcos (2008) find that the secular decline in childcare costs explains a large fraction of the increase in labor supply of married women in the U.S. over the last 30 years.
+Regarding the former, a number of recent articles estimate the impact of different policies on households' dynamic labor supply choices.
+Attanasio, Low, and Sánchez-Marcos (2008) find that the secular decline in childcare costs explains a large fraction of the increase in labor supply of married women in the U.S. over the last 30 years.
 Also for the U.S., Guner, Kaygusuz, and Ventura (2020) compare the welfare effects of child-related transfers and distinguish instruments along two dimensions: (i) whether transfers are conditional on work and (ii) whether transfers are means-tested.
 They find that means-tested transfers that do not condition on work yield the largest welfare gains.
 Blundell et al. (2016) find that tax credit policies (in-work benefits) in the UK increase the labor supply of lone mothers but decreases that of mothers with partners.
 For Germany, Bick (2016) estimates that a greater access to subsidized childcare would entice mothers of children under two to increase their labor supply along the intensive margin, while Wang (2022) examines a wide range of policy tools from parental leave, joint versus individual taxation and childcare subsidies.
-A key feature of this literature is the depreciation of human capital in non-participation and the lower returns to experience in part-time work relative to full-time employment.7
+A key feature of this literature is the depreciation of human capital in non-participation and the lower returns to experience in part-time work relative to full-time employment.9

-5Our paper therefore shares the spirit of Blundell and Shephard (2012), Gayle and Shephard (2019), and Colas, Findeisen, and Sachs (2021).
+7Our paper therefore shares the spirit of Blundell and Shephard (2012), Gayle and Shephard (2019), and Colas, Findeisen, and Sachs (2021).

-6Some authors also examine the impact of policy on fertility decisions, e.g. Bick (2016), Wang (2022), Jakobsen, Jørgensen, and Low (2022) and Haan and Wrohlich (2011) or occupational choices, see Adda, Dustmann, and Stevens (2017).
+8Some authors also examine the impact of policy on fertility decisions, e.g., Bick (2016), Wang (2022), Jakobsen, Jørgensen, and Low (2022) and Haan and Wrohlich (2011) or occupational choices, see Adda, Dustmann, and Stevens (2017).
 Hannusch (2022) adds a cross-country perspective on child-related transfers and maternal employment.

 The other area of research which we contribute to, the optimal tax literature, has emphasized that childcare should be subsidized to counteract the negative incentive effects of taxes on labor supply.
-Domeij and Klein (2013) establish this in a Ramsey setting and show quantitatively that, for Germany, a linear subsidy of around 50% is optimal.8 In a Mirrleesian setting, Bastani, Blomquist, and Micheletto (2020) allow for heterogeneous quality of childcare.
-They show that this weakens the subsidization argument because richer households buy higher quality childcare.9
+Domeij and Klein (2013) establish this in a Ramsey setting and show quantitatively that, for Germany, a linear subsidy of around 50% is optimal.10 In a Mirrleesian setting, Bastani, Blomquist, and Micheletto (2020) allow for heterogeneous quality of childcare.
+They show that this weakens the subsidization argument because richer households buy higher quality childcare.11